websanco/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/setting-up-liferay-dxp/clustering-for-high-availability/example-creating-a-simple-dxp-cluster.md

 ## Configure the DXP Cluster Nodes

-Each DXP app server that you add as a cluster node must be configured for the cluster and configured to connect to the supporting servers you created.
+Each DXP server that you add as a cluster node must be configured for the cluster and configured to connect to the supporting servers you created.

 Here's a summary of the items to configure: